Wicked: For Good: Marketing

-Universal's global promotional efforts for Wicked: For Good were scaled back considerably from the first film, with only a $90 million budget compared to the previous $150 million budget.
+Universal's direct global promotional efforts for Wicked: For Good were scaled back from the first film, with a $90 million budget, compared to the $150 million budget for Wicked.
+However, the second film had over 400 brand partners for international marketing, with $330 million in media value, the second largest spend ever, just shy of the record-breaking $350 million from marketing partners for the first film.